Allergy & Asthma Awareness Month: How You Can Help Year-Roundkmattikalli@gmail.com

 Allergy and asthma specialists aren’t the only healthcare providers who care for allergy and asthma patients.
 Primary care physicians, nurses, nurse practitioners, dietitians, community health workers and others are all essential to treating and spreading awareness of these conditions.
 If you’re a healthcare provider, consider utilizing specialized resources to further your education on asthma and allergies so you can better educate your patients.
 It’s also important to keep educational resources available in the office for your patients to easily access.

-At the Allergy & Asthma Center, we are prioritizing your safety as well as your continuous care during this difficult season for allergy and asthma sufferers.
+At the Premier Allergist, we are prioritizing your safety as well as your continuous care during this difficult season for allergy and asthma sufferers.
 We are now OPEN for in-person visits, and we are continuing to enact strict safety measures to protect our patients.

-If you have concerns about your allergies or asthma, schedule an appointment at the Allergy & Asthma Center today.
+If you have concerns about your allergies or asthma, schedule an appointment at the Premier Allergist today.